tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * Pseudocoding on interviews allows employers to see a candidate's thought process and problem-solving skills, as well as their ability to design algorithms.

-* Some employers even ask interviewees to complete a pseudocoding activity, which shows how interested employers are in developers' ability to solve problems, design and envision algorithms, and articulate process.
+* Some employers even ask interviewees to complete a pseudocoding activity, which shows how interested employers are in developers' ability to solve problems, design and envision algorithms, and articulate processes.
 Data shows that employers are looking for interviewees to pseudocode during interviews.

 * Pseudocoding ensures that interviewees don't jump head first into a technical question; it requires them to think about what they're going to do.
 The last thing anyone wants is to start coding and not know what to do next.